Your personal research assistant and BS detector

 How It Works

 Fact Check simplifies your research by scanning highlighted text and searching the web for the 5 most relevant sources.
 It then summarizes the key findings of those sources related to your query.
 Finally, Fact Check displays this to you without ever needing to leave your page.
-The goal is not to tell you the definitive answer.
+The goal is not to spoon feed you an answer.
 It is to give you all the necessary evidence you need to make your own call

 Get Started